The DESI DR1 Peculiar Velocity Survey: growth rate measurements from the maximum likelihood fields method: Testing on the DESI DR1 mocks

-Table~\ref{tab:mock_sigmau} presents the mean \(f\sigma_8\) from 675 mocks with different values of \(\sigma_u\).We cut out all grids with galaxy overdensity \(\delta_g > 10\) because our model is based on the quasi-linear theory, and larger \(\delta_g\) significantly worsens the reduced chi-squared of our fits.
+Table~\ref{tab:mock_sigmau} presents the mean \(f\sigma_8\) from 675 mocks with different values of \(\sigma_u\).
+We cut out all grids with galaxy overdensity \(\delta_g > 10\) because our model is based on the quasi-linear theory, and larger \(\delta_g\) significantly worsens the reduced chi-squared of our fits.
 Fixing \(\sigma_u = 16 h^{-1} \mathrm{Mpc}\) provides the mean \(f\sigma_8\) closest to the fiducial value of \(0.462\).
 Additionally, we find that increasing the grid size slightly increases \(f\sigma_8\), which remains consistent with the fiducial value.
-However, the relative uncertainty is worse for a larger grid size because small-scale information is removed\footnote{We could not use a smaller grid size than \(20h^{-1}\mathrm{Mpc}\) because firstly, the MCMC analysis will become extremely slow since a smaller grid size will increase the dimension of the covariance matrix and the data vector.
+However, the relative uncertainty is worse for a larger grid size because more small-scale information is removed\footnote{We could not use a smaller grid size than \(20h^{-1}\mathrm{Mpc}\) because firstly, the MCMC analysis will become extremely slow since a smaller grid size will increase the dimension of the covariance matrix and the data vector.
 Secondly, a smaller grid size will also demand more memory to run the analysis.
 For \(20h^{-1}\mathrm{Mpc}\) grid size, it takes around \(1\) second per MCMC iteration and 140 Gb of memory.}.
 Therefore, we decide to use \(20h^{-1} \mathrm{Mpc}\) grid size when fitting the data to obtain a tighter unbiased constraint on \(f\sigma_8\).
-We also find that changing the grid size will slightly increase \(f\sigma_8\), but it remains consistent with the fiducial value.

-In this work and the companion papers \citep{DESIY1_xi, DESIY1_pk}, we remove Tully-Fisher galaxies beyond the redshift of 0.5 since there are inconsistencies between the constraints on the growth rate with the Tully-Fisher catalogue and the Fundamental Plane catalogue (see appendix \ref{sec:fit_choice} for more detail), possibly due to unknown systematics.
+In this work and the companion papers \citep{DESIY1_xi, DESIY1_pk}, we remove Tully-Fisher galaxies beyond the redshift of 0.05 since there are inconsistencies between the constraints on the growth rate with the Tully-Fisher catalogue and the Fundamental Plane catalogue (see appendix \ref{sec:fit_choice} for more detail), possibly due to unknown systematics.
 Additionally, we apply a \(4\sigma\) cut on the log-distance ratio to remove outliers introduced by systematics.
 We reran the mocks with these two additional cuts and found that it has little impact on the mean \(f\sigma_8\) and its uncertainty in the mocks.

 Now we have the best-fit \(\sigma_u\), the systematic uncertainty due to fixing \(\sigma_u\) is estimated with the finite difference method \citep{Adams_2020, Lai_2022}

 This will be added to the statistical uncertainty in quadrature to give the final uncertainty on \(f\sigma_8\).
 The mean relative uncertainty and the standard deviation are roughly constant when choosing different values of \(\sigma_u\) as expected, consistent with ref.~\citep{Lai_2022}.